Praanshu101/Data_Augmentation/README.md

 - The original data is in the folders `cats` and `dogs`.
 - The new augmented data is in the folders `augmented_cats` and `augmented_dogs`.

+The model selected is: `microsoft/resnet-50`.
+The results on both datasets are compared and observations are noted.